ucsb-cs48-w19/4pm-stock-trading/README.md

 The site is deployed locally at http://localhost:5000/.

+Alternatively, you can run

+`python3 StockApp.py`

+and the app will deploy at the URL listed above.

 ## Known Problems

 We are currently using Plotly to construct our graphs.
 However, every free account has a limit of 25 public graphs available.
 So, we must create a new account and input the new information into the top of 'graph.py' every time we run out of graphs for that account.